huggingface/blog/object-detection-leaderboard.md

 #### Ported models should output the same logits as the original models

-At Hugging Face, we are very careful when porting models to our code base.
+At Hugging Face, we are very careful when porting models to our codebase.
 Not only with respect to the architecture, clear documentation and coding structure, but we also need to guarantee that the ported models are able to produce the same logits as the original models given the same inputs.

 The logits output by a model are post-processed to produce the confidence scores, label IDs, and bounding box coordinates.
 Thus, minor changes in the logits can influence the metrics results.
 You may recall [the example above](#what-is-average-precision-and-how-to-compute-it), where we discussed the process of computing Average Precision.
 We showed that confidence levels sort the detections, and small variations may lead to a different order and, thus, different results.